Tag (game): Marco Polo

+A game similar to blind man's bluff.
+Players set boundaries for the game, as it is usually played outside, utilising land marks as borders.
+The person designated "it" is required to close their eyes or wear something to cover their eyes, and shouts "Marco!" at regular intervals; the other players must shout "Polo!" in response.
+"It" must use sound localization to find one of the other players and tag them.
+The tagged player then generally becomes "it," and the process repeats, though the next "it" may be chosen by volunteer, vote or a rotation of all players.
+In some variants there are rules set about types of movement allowed to make it easier or harder for "it", such as no running or climbing.

-An aquatic American variant of blind man's bluff, most commonly played in a swimming pool, although it may also be played while swimming in shallow natural bodies of water (typically the areas near the shores of oceans, seas, and lakes).
+In America, it is an aquatic variant of blind man's bluff, most commonly played in a swimming pool, although it may also be played while swimming in shallow natural bodies of water (typically the areas near the shores of oceans, seas, and lakes).
 The players may be swimming, treading water, or walking on the bottom of the pool or body of water.
-The person designated "it" is required to close their eyes, and shouts "Marco!" at regular intervals; the other players must shout "Polo!" in response.
-"It" must use sound localization to find one of the other players and tag them.
-The tagged player then generally becomes "it," and the process repeats.
 In some variants, if any of the players who are not "it" climb out of the water to ensure not being caught (depending on the variant, this may be cheating) and the player designated "it" suspects this, they are to shout "Fish out of water!" and can open their eyes briefly to confirm this.
 If their suspicions are correct, then the culprit must become "it" as the game starts over.